 - Surreal Humor: Full of this, especially during the episode about the Max Headroom incident.

 - Take That: In "Valentine's Day Special (Dating Services)", Ben taped a paper reading "HAPPY NOW, BLIP???" onto the cardboard box.
-This led to the series' suspension from Blip.
+This is credited in the next episode to having led to the series' suspension from Blip. note

 - Take That, Audience!: After issuing the aforementioned Content Warning in "American EXXXtacy", Ben says that people watching Oddity Archive probably don't have girlfriends.